 Grade 9

-Algebra 1 (Honors)
+Algebra I (Honors)

 Algebra I is the first year in a four year Honors math sequence.
 In this course students will engage in grade level Common Core State Standards (CCSS).
 Algebra I focuses on the structure of the real number system, representations in solving real-world problems, linear equations, probability, functions, exponents, polynomials, and problem solving.
 Graphing, both as a means of displaying data and analyzing data in one or two dimensions, is also a focus of this course.
 A sound foundation in arithmetic and pre-algebra skills is essential for success in this course.

-This course moves at a faster pace than Algebra I Essentials, and consequently includes topics not covered at in the essentials level course.
+This course moves at a faster pace than Algebra I Essentials, and consequently includes topics not covered in the essentials level course.

 Geometry (Honors)